 Flexible spaces throughout Trexler Library enable group study, silent research, social learning and interactive activities.
-Information services include one-on-one research appointments, citation consultations, library instruction, and walk-in, IM and e-mail reference services.
+Additionally, the library now offers fresh brewed Starbucks Coffee.
+Information services include one-on-one research appointments, citation consultations, library instruction, and walk-in, and e-mail reference services.
 Librarians throughout the library work with students, faculty, staff, and community members to provide programs that highlight the collections and facilitate intellectual engagement in research and conversation.
 The library also serves as a Federal Depository Library and provides local residents and the campus community with access to government publications.
 Whether visiting the library physically or virtually, the library supports a wide variety of resource types, including books, journals, maps, audio/visual materials, and music scores.
 The library is developing a robust movie collection and digital reproductions of unique collections.